MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 ## Disk extension INF sample

-The following in an example extension INF file:
+The following is an example extension INF file:

 ```INF
 ;/*++